- Front-foot punch

 [video of flailing haymakers, from front and the side.]

 ...and this is utterly tragic.
 Learning how to throw decent punches will grant you an unimaginable advantage over your opponents.
-We have much to say about such simple-looking techniques, but you must practice with these nuances in mind, because they will pay dividends.
+We have much to say about such simple-looking techniques, and you must practice with these nuances in mind, because they will pay dividends.

 Like all techniques, punches derive their power from three sources: focusing, driving, and snapping.